-Since 2004 additional buildings have been erected, reflecting the evolution in understanding about Roman military architecture over the intervening period.
-A commander’s residence, known at the praetorium, and workshop (fabrica) are among the structures that have subsequently been added.
+Since 2004 additional buildings have been erected, reflecting the evolution in the understanding of Roman military architecture over the intervening period.
+A commander’s residence, known as the praetorium, and workshop (fabrica) are among the structures that have subsequently been added.

-A Latin inscription by Saalburg’s main gate, the porta praetoria, records the role of Kaiser Wilhelm II in instigating the reconstruction.
+An inscription in Latin by Saalburg’s main gate, the porta praetoria, records the role of Kaiser Wilhelm II in instigating the reconstruction.
 A bronze statue of a much earlier emperor, Antonius Pius, stands between the arches of the gate.
 A sign informs me that I’ve arrived on a day during which reenactors will be performing.

 Julius Caesar and gladiators

 A man recites Cicero in Latin and, inside the great hall, musicians play instruments based on archaeological finds.
 “Et tu, Brute?” asks Julius Caesar with his dying breath, eliciting applause from those of us watching a group of actors performing the stabbing scene from Shakespeare’s play about the Roman emperor who was murdered on the Ides of March in 44BC.

 Impressed, I watch as a gladiator brandishing a trident takes on a fearsome-looking, sword-wielding bearded barbarian.
 Between performances I mooch around the historic site, looking inside the likes of the principia, the garrison’s headquarters, and viewing a reconstruction of a triclinium, an arched dining room decorated with frescoes.